tuliacms/docs/en/developers/current/modules/import-export/index.rst

         ]
     }

-.. tip:: Warning
+.. warning:: Warning
     Note that child elements also have a ``@type`` field.
 Each element, whether it is the main object or a subordinate object at any level, must have information about its type.
 This is required by the Schema Validator.

 Object schema configuration
 ------------------------------